March 13, 2023

 In California, claimants of your LLC's liabilities can't hold you or other members responsible for the company's debts and liabilities.

 After all, an LLC is considered a separate legal entity, so its assets differ from the owner's.
-So your properties (e.g., house, car, jewelry, etc.) will be safe even if your business goes bankrupt or incurs a massive debt.
-You don't have to worry about losing everything.
+So your personal assets (e.g., house, car, jewelry, etc.) will be safe even if your business goes bankrupt or incurs a massive debt.

 But this protection doesn't apply if you or other members commit crimes or other illegal activities.